 The peptide coordinates multiple repair processes at once:

 In preclinical models, BPC-157 has been characterized across multiple tissue contexts.
-The mechanism involves nitric oxide regulation, angiogenic signaling through VEGFR2, and modulation of how cells attach and migrate during remodeling.
+The mechanism involves nitric oxide regulation, angiogenic signaling through VEGFR2, and modulation of how cells attach and migrate during remodeling.2

 Multiple preclinical studies demonstrate protective effects against NSAID damage, alcohol, stress ulceration, and inflammatory bowel disease models.
-In IBD models, BPC-157 accelerated mucosal healing, reduced TNF-α, IL-1β, and IL-6, and restored barrier integrity.
-Tendon and Ligament Repair
+In IBD models, BPC-157 accelerated mucosal healing, reduced TNF-α, IL-1β, and IL-6, and restored barrier integrity.32

 In rat Achilles tendon models, BPC-157 increased biomechanical strength, organized collagen deposition, and improved tendon-to-bone integration.
 Similar effects in ligament injury models.
-One mechanistic finding: the peptide upregulated growth hormone receptor expression in tendon fibroblasts.
-Peripheral Nerve Injury
+One mechanistic finding: the peptide upregulated growth hormone receptor expression in tendon fibroblasts.42

 In sciatic nerve crush models, BPC-157 enhanced functional recovery, improved nerve conduction velocities, and accelerated architectural restoration.
-The neuroprotective effects coordinated with improved microvascular coupling between nerve and capillary beds.
+The neuroprotective effects coordinated with improved microvascular coupling between nerve and capillary beds.51

 BPC-157 has a robust preclinical evidence base.
-Human clinical data remain limited.
+Human clinical data remain limited to small pilot studies (~28 subjects total across published reports).

 For laboratory research use only.